ZZZBBBZZZ/MulSen-AD/README.md

 $ sh start.sh
 ```

-## 6 Dataset Class Required for Single-3D Anomaly Detection
+## 6 To use our dataset for 3D Anomaly Detection
+Our Mulsen-AD dataset contains a high quality 3D dataset, solving the problem of small training set and small distribution of the previous dataset（Real3d and Anomaly Shapenet).
+We also encourage to just use our dataset for 3D anomaly detection.
 In the MulSen-AD setting, an object is labeled as abnormal if any one of the three modalities (RGB images, infrared images, or point clouds) is labeled as abnormal.
-However, in the Single-3D AD setting, an object is labeled as abnormal only if the point cloud specifically is labeled as abnormal.
+However, in the 3D AD setting, an object is labeled as abnormal only if the point cloud specifically is labeled as abnormal.
+(You could refer to the csv label file in our dataset).
+For convenience, you can directly download our dataset and the following class code for 3D anomaly detection

 ### 6.1 Dataset Class for Training
 ```
-class DatasetMulSen_ad_train(Dataset):
+class DatasetMulSen_3dad_train(Dataset):
     def __init__(self, dataset_dir, cls_name, num_points, if_norm=True, if_cut=False):
         self.num_points = num_points
         self.dataset_dir = dataset_dir